Lassoed Boosting and Linear Prediction in the Equities Market: Additional examples of two-stage procedure

-\end{theorem} The proof is similar to that of \Cref{thm:prediction convergence} and is given in the Online Supplement.
-In the case of $p_q < n$, applying \Cref{thm:prediction convergence for forward} to the active set $\mathcal{A}_q$ and using the same argument for lassoed boosting, we conclude that lassoed forward stagewise regression has a faster convergence rate compared to forward stagewise regression.
+Like \Cref{thm:prediction convergence}, \Cref{thm:prediction convergence for forward} in the online supplement gives a convergence result for the prediction function of the estimator in \Cref{alg:lassoed forward}.
+In the case of $p_q < n$, applying \Cref{thm:prediction convergence for forward} to the active set $\mathcal{A}_q$ and using the same argument as for lassoed boosting, we conclude that the convergence rate for lassoed forward stagewise regression is faster.